 Currently, the town is divided into 10 to 12 plow routes.
-The town owns five 6-wheel dump trucks with wings, one 10-wheel dump truck with wings, two 1-ton dump trucks, all with mounted power sanders and front plows.
+The town owns five 6-wheel dump trucks with wings, one 10-wheel dump trucks with wings, and two 1-ton dump trucks, all with mounted power sanders and front plows.
 Three town pickups, specialty equipment, and hired equipment when necessary complete the snow and ice fighting equipment.